 “Joker Marchant Stadium is one of the most historic and beloved facilities in all of Spring Training,” said David Skaggs, HKS principal.
 “The new renovations will greatly enhance the fan experience, comfort and accessibility while honoring the legacy of the facility.”

 The renovations include fan-friendly amenities like new grandstand areas, wider concourses and expanded concessions.
 The left field bleachers were removed and replaced with new field-level seating, and a new shade canopy was added over the grandstand.
 More multi-tiered fan gathering areas were added, in addition to dedicated premium lounges and hospitality suites.
 The ‘Runway’, a new space in right field with a long drink rail, concessions and seating, references the site’s history as an aerial training center during World War II.

 Beyond right field, new administrative offices are part of an 85,000-square-foot complex that also includes a state-of-the-art clubhouse and upgraded training facilities.
-The 9,400-square-foot weight room is believed to be the largest in Spring Training baseball.
+The 9,400-square-foot weight room is believed to be the largest among MLB spring training facilities.